Eastridge Mountain Bike Trail Centre: Pre mountainbike years

 View of Snailbeach from the bottom of the Topography Trail.

 The area was mined for lead and other minerals until 1955.
 At one point it was believed to be the most productive lead mine in Europe, it even had its own railway network: Snailbeach District Railways.
 Relics from the mine workings can still be found today at the nearby village of Snailbeach.

 Early history

 The first races at the venue were organised by local cycling club, the Mid Shropshire Wheelers in collaboration with the British cycling federation.
 In 1998 the venue hosted a round of the National Mountain Bike Points Series and featured in the satellite TV program Mountain Bike Britain.

 Gravity Enduro resurgence

 Eastrige fell out of favor as a downhill venue due to longer and steeper courses being built in other parts of the UK.
 However it experienced something of a resurgence in popularity due to the emergence of the gravity enduro mountain bike discipline.
 Recent years have seen the venue continuing to host British Cycling Federation sanctioned cross country mountain bike races at regional level, as well as national level gravity enduro races.

 Marked Trails

 The Easty Blue

-A moderately difficult trail of 2.8 km in length, the Easty blue is aimed at beginners.
+A low difficulty trail of 2.8 km in length, the Easty blue is aimed at beginners.